soonklang/Ruby_tutorial/14-ruby-flow-control/Quiz.md

 when 7
   puts "Today is Sunday."
 else
-  puts "You can only enter numbers between 1 and 6."
+  puts "You can only enter numbers between 1-6."

 end